redislabs-training/redis-sitesearch/README.md

 To run tests, use this command:

-        docker-compose run test
+        docker-compose exec app pytest -s

-This runs `pytest` within the container.
+This runs `pytest` within the app container.

 If you have a `.env` file, you can run `pytest` locally (after you've activated your virtualenv), and the tests will pick up the necessary environment variables from your `.env` file.

+**NOTE**: The .env.example file in this repository configures the app to look at the Docker host for the Redis container, which is `redis`.
+To run the app and/or tests outside of Docker, you'll need to change the `REDIS_HOST` environment variable to "localhost".

 ### Local vs. Docker redis

-The redis instance that this project's container starts exposes the default redis port locally (6379).
-So, after you run `docker-compose up` you can connect to redis outside of the Docker container on that port.

-However, note that this won't work if you're already running redis locally on the default port -- so make sure you stop that if you want to connect to the redis running on Docker.
+The Redis container that this project starts runs on port 6379 _within Docker_.
+If you want to connect to it from tools like redis-cli on your localhost, you can do so using port 16379.

+The app uses port 16379 to avoid conflicting with any Redis instances running on the default port on localhost.

 ## Deploying